HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

 ### Voice server update

-After connected to a voice channel, a `voice_server_update_event` is received.
-If the event has both `endpoint` and `token` set as non-`None`, you are free to create your datagram connection.
+After connecting to a voice channel the `voice_server_update_event` is received.
+If the event has both `endpoint` and `token` set as non-`None` you are free to create your datagram connection.

 ```py
 @client.events(overwrite=True)